diptiphplaravel/GlobantAssignment/README.md

 # GlobantAssignment

-Install Composer and xxamp on your machine and clone the project in xampp's htdocs directory
+Install Composer and xampp on your machine and clone the project in xampp's htdocs directory

 Grant RW permission to Bootstrap and Storage folders and all files and subfolders